aditya22oct/my_multi_goal/README.md

 Map is created using turtlebot3_slam.launch available in turblebot3_slam package and method used is slam_gmapping.
 Here map of turtlebot3_world is already provided.

+# Note

+You can modify the goals by change the values in the list of goal (Please check the python file) and also add the new goals if required.
+If your are using different map, please modify the goal positions and orientation accordingly.
+The above goal positions mentioned in the python script will work for the turtlebot3_world.